By 10 min read Last Updated: 18. March 2025

 For an electronic invoice to be valid, it must meet certain requirements.
 These include:

-- Invoice number: Each invoice must have a unique number.
+• Invoice number: Each invoice must have a unique number.

-- Date: The date of issue must be clear.
+• Date: The date of issue must be clear.

 Once all this information is in place, you can send the invoice electronically directly from your invoicing software.
-This makes the whole process fast and secure, while ensuring that all necessary information is correctly included.
+It makes the whole process fast and secure, while ensuring that all necessary information is correctly included.

-Who can receive electronic invoices?
+Who can receive an electronic invoice?

 Electronic invoices can be sent to both public authorities and private companies.
 Each type of recipient may have different requirements and procedures for receiving and processing invoices.

-Electronic invoices to the public sector
+Electronic invoice for the public sector

 Electronic invoice for private companies

-How do you send an electronic invoice?
+How to send an electronic invoice?

-Sending electronic invoices doesn't have to be complicated and it can save you time and resources.
+Sending electronic invoices doesn't have to be complicated, and it can save you time and resources.
 Follow these simple steps to get started:

-Step 1 - PreparationStart by gathering all the necessary information for your invoice.
-This includes your company details, the customer's details and optionally the specific EAN number or CVR number if it's relevant to your business.
-You can also invoice without a VAT number.
+Step 1 – Preparation: Start by gathering all the necessary information for your invoice.
+This includes your company details, customer details and possibly the specific EAN number or CVR number if relevant to your business.
+You can also invoice without a CVR number.

-Step 3 - Create your invoiceEnter all necessary information in the invoicing program.
-This includes the invoice number, date, products or services, prices and VAT.
-It is important to double-check the correctness of all information.
+Step 3 – Create your invoice: Enter all necessary information in the invoicing program.
+This includes the invoice number, date, products or services as well as prices and VAT.
+It is important to double check the correctness of all information.

-Step 4 - Select "Send as e-invoice": When your invoice is ready, select the option to send it as an electronic invoice.
-This ensures that it is delivered quickly and securely to the recipient.
+Step 4 – Select “Send as e-invoice”: When your invoice is ready, select the option to send it as an electronic invoice.
+This ensures that it is delivered quickly and safely to the recipient.

-Step 5 - Confirm and send: Review all information one last time to make sure everything is correct.
+Step 5 – Confirm and Submit: Review all information one last time to make sure everything is correct.
 Finally, you can confirm and send the invoice.
 It will now be delivered electronically to the recipient with no further action required on your part.

 An easier freelance life with Factofly